econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

  - Press `BEGIN STONEWALLX2`.
  - You will see the request being sent.
  - You will see the progress of the 5 steps.
- - Then you will have a chance to review the transaction before broadcasting, you will also receive a promt asking you if you are sure you want to broadcast the transaction.
+ - Then you will have a chance to review the transaction before broadcasting, you will also receive a prompt asking you if you are sure you want to broadcast the transaction.

 ![](assets/samourai_stonewallX2_02.png)